amudide/Blackjack-Reinforcement-Learning/README.md

-In the future, i'd like to expand upon this work by creating agents for more complex games using deep Q Learning (where the "quality" of a state-action pair is approximated by an artificial neural network rather than a look-up table).
+In the future, I'd like to expand upon this work by creating agents for more complex games using deep Q Learning (where the "quality" of a state-action pair is approximated by an artificial neural network rather than a look-up table).